stiang/recli/README.md

 You can specify the database, host and port to connect to.
 Use `--help` to get the full usage info:
 ```
 $ recli --help
-Usage: reql [options] [ReQL expression]
+Usage: recli [options] [ReQL expression]

 REPL mode:
-    If the ReQL expression is omitted, reql will enter REPL mode,
+    If the ReQL expression is omitted, recli will enter REPL mode,
     which is a CLI where you can execute ReQL statements.

 REQL EXPRESSION: